 \citet{tomi} deem these problems simplistic and extend them to track second-order beliefs (e.g. the belief of Sally about Anne's beliefs).

-In this study, we create dynamic epistemic logic (DEL) problems and develop verbalizations to transform them into natural language inference problems.
-Dynamic epistemic logic is a type of modal logic that facilitates reasoning about agents' knowledge of facts or other agents' knowledge.
-This logic also enables reasoning about the impact of consecutive public announcements:
+In our study, we generate dynamic epistemic logic (DEL) problems and develop verbalizations to transform them into natural language inference problems.
+DEL is a branch of modal logic that can model an individual's knowledge about particular facts or about other agents' knowledge.
+DEL also enables reasoning about the impact of consecutive public announcements:

-DEL serves as one method to formalize certain ToM problems, making it a valuable perspective for ToM assessment.
-The problems we create can necessitate tracking multiple agents' beliefs and reasoning about higher-order beliefs\footnote{For example, Anne's belief about Sally's belief about Anne's belief about Mary's belief.}.
+Bob would have answered \textsc{Yes} to the first question if Alice was not muddy, so after Bob's first answer, Alice can know that she is muddy.\footnote{The same holds if we switch Bob and Alice.} DEL can formalize certain ToM problems, making it a valuable perspective for ToM assessment.
+The problems we create can require tracking multiple agents' beliefs and reasoning about higher-order beliefs\footnote{For example, Anne's belief about Sally's belief about Anne's belief about Mary's belief.}.
 Our dataset encompasses numerous variations of the \textit{Muddy Children} and \textit{Drinking Logicians} problems \citep{van2014dynamic}.
-This controlled test bench offers deeper insights into language model scaling and presents the first dataset with adequate complexity to challenge supervised learning models.
-The dataset and the scripts to generate them are publicly available \footnoteref{footnote:code}.
+This controlled test bench offers new appreciations of language model scaling and presents the first dataset with a complexity that can challenge supervised learning models.
+The dataset and the scripts to generate is publicly available\footnoteref{footnote:code}.